 by Jeremy Fuller

 The word “Passover” is a unique term.
 It found its way into the English language through William Tyndale’s 1526 English New Testament.
-Eighty-five years later the King James men translated the word the same as Tyndale, thus we find in our text, “For even Christ our Passover is sacrificed for us.”
+Eighty-five years later, the translators of the King James Version chose the same word as Tyndale: “For even Christ our Passover is sacrificed for us.”
 It is a literal translation of the Hebrew.
 And while learned scholars are still disputing its etymology and offering theories on its meaning, it seems clear to me that it just means what it says.
-The Judgment of God passed over.
+The judgment of God passed over.

 Twenty-six times in the book of Revelation, John calls the Lord, “the Lamb.”
 In contrast, He only uses His given name, “Jesus,” twelve times in the Apocalypse.
 It is very interesting to me that when the Holy Ghost comes to the end of the Inspired Book His preferred way of talking about Christ is the Passover “Lamb of God” who takes away the sins of the world.